 But North Face didn’t stop there, announcing:

-‘Effective immediately, we have ended the campaign and moving forward, we'll commit to ensuring that our teams and vendors are better trained on site policies.’
+“Effective immediately, we have ended the campaign and moving forward, we'll commit to ensuring that our teams and vendors are better trained on site policies.”

-You might be forgiven for thinking that this concluded the saga; social media does have a social conscience, and North Face may just have paid a heavy price after all, having to suffer the financial loss of production costs, agency costs and cost too reputation.
+Leo Taylor Burnett were also suitably humbled by the online condemnation and stated:

-‘Leo Burnett Tailor Made found a unique way to contribute photography of adventure destinations to their respective Wikipedia articles while achieving the goal of elevating those images in search rankings.
+“Leo Burnett Tailor Made found a unique way to contribute photography of adventure destinations to their respective Wikipedia articles while achieving the goal of elevating those images in search rankings.
 We’re always looking for creative ways to meet consumers where they are.
 We’ve since learned that this effort worked counter to Wikipedia’s community guidelines.
 Understanding the issue, we ended the campaign.
 Our team has further accepted an invitation by Wikipedia to learn more about the platform and their work to share unbiased, fact-based knowledge.
-We look forward to working with Wikipedia to engage with them, and with respect to their network of volunteer editors, better in the future.’
+We look forward to working with Wikipedia to engage with them, and with respect to their network of volunteer editors, better in the future.”

-As with such stunts, the ensuing controversy and attention around it can be part of the overall campaign goal and brand marketing strategy.
+You might be forgiven for thinking that this concluded the saga; social media does have a social conscience, and North Face may just have paid a heavy price after all, having to suffer the financial loss of production costs, agency costs and cost to their reputation.
+However, a cynic may suggest that the publicity caused by such stunts, the ensuing controversy and attention around it can be part of the overall campaign goal and brand marketing strategy.

-So maybe it is that simple, now we are all very much more aware of North Face, and of course (if you didn’t know them before, you do now), the ad agency Leo Burnett Tailor Made.
+So maybe that was the plan all along Now we are all very much more aware, more than ever, of North Face and of course (if you didn’t know them before, you do now), the ad agency Leo Burnett Tailor Made.

 © 2019 Emma Connolly